Melissa Opozda

 • Flinders Health and Medical Research Institute.
 Health Equity Impact Program.
 2024-2027, $210,000.
 Chief Investigator.

-• Movember Social Connections Challenge.
+• Movember Digital Social Connections Challenge.
 Implementation of the YBMenNT online social and emotional wellbeing program for young Aboriginal and Torres Strait Islander males.
 2023-2025, $399,766.
 Chief Investigator.

 • ANZUP Below the Belt Research Fund.
 Why do men leave active surveillance?
 A mixed methods investigation examining factors contributing to active surveillance adherence.
 2018-2019, $29,275.
 Chief Investigator.